PriceBlocs/react-priceblocs-js/README.md

 There are 3 steps to adding prices and checkout to your app:

 - [Setup](#setup)
-  - Wrap any part of your app with an authenticated PriceBlocs HOC
+  - Wrap any part of your app with an authenticated PriceBlocs component
-  - Pass an `api_key` and a set of `prices
+  - Pass an `api_key` and a set of `prices`
     - Additional checkout and customer [configuration options](#props) can also be passed
 - [Present](#present)
-  - Access your fetched data via context hooks and use it to present purchase options to your customers
+  - Access your fetched data via context hooks and use it to present product options to your customers
 - [Checkout](#checkout)
   - Attach the `checkout` function to any of your price CTA actions to initiate a new checkout session